abryan1811/MelodyNest/testing.md

     - To fix this bug, I wrote a db.reviews.remove (with the object Id linking to the piece of music) in the delete_piece function.
 This means that any review associated with that piece of music will be deleted at the same time.

+- Came across a bug where on edit, the piece would update profile and send nothing to the piece.

+    - To fix this, I added a save file to the image, sheet music and audio update request.
+I also noticed id mis coded and had it send the update to the session user object Id instead of the music piece object Id.

 ### Ongoing Bugs

 - MongoDB filling up with unused data